hujhax/austin-improv-wiki/Shows/Apocalypse! (Show).md

 	</table>
 </div>

-:''This page refers to the [[Gnap!
+:''This page refers to the [[Theatres/Gnap!
+Theater Projects|Gnap!
 Theater Projects]] mainstage show based on post-apocalyptic fiction.
 For the similarly-themed troupe that performed a La Ronde set in a post-apocalyptic world, see [[Troupes/Apocalypse (troupe)|Apocalypse (troupe)]].
 ***Apocalypse!* (show)** refers to ***Apocalypse!*** (often written all-lower-case: ***apocalypse!***), an improvised longform mainstage show based on post-acopalyptic stories such as *The Road Warrior* and *The Walking Dead*.

 ## Summary